Related Churches within the area and contact information from external sources such as Crockfords can be found below.

 Welcome to the chapel of the Holy Trinity, Capesthorne, in the parish of Siddington with Capesthorne, Cheshire.

 The chapel is adjacent to Capesthorne Hall, near the village of Siddington.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.
-It falls within the diocese of Chester, the archdeaconry of Macclesfield and the deanery of Macclesfield.
-It is one of the Rural Daneside group (benefice) of churches.
+It falls within the diocese of Chester, the archdeaconry of Macclesfield and the deanery of Macclesfield and is one of the Rural Daneside group (benefice) of churches.

 Under normal circumstances, there are public services held in the chapel three times a year: Ascension Day, harvest festival and our carol service.
-At the moment, the chapel is closed to the public.
+To see information about services at Siddington Church, please click here.

 The parish of Siddington and Capesthorne: Holy Trinity is committed to the safeguarding of children, young people and adults.
 For information please click "Safeguarding".